girishgodage/girishgodage.github.io/.history/_posts/awscloud/2020-02-02-customer-engagement-with-Amazon-pinpoint_20200320140023.md

 You can experiment with other attribute names.
 Refer to the column headers in the spreadsheet that you imported in Step 2.2 for complete list of attribute names that you can specify in your message.

-***Tip**
+Tip
 You can use Design view to edit the content of the message without having to edit the HTML code.
-To use this view, choose Design from the view selector above the message editor, as shown in the following image.*
+To use this view, choose Design from the view selector above the message editor, as shown in the following image.

-5.Choose **Next**.
+5.Choose Next.

 ##### Step 3.3: Schedule the Campaign
 The last step in creating the campaign is to choose when to send it.
 In Amazon Pinpoint, you can set up your campaigns so that they're sent immediately after you launch them.
 You can also schedule them to be sent in the future—anywhere from 15 minutes from the current time, to six months into the future.
 Finally, you can schedule your messages to be sent on a recurring basis (that is, hourly, daily, weekly, or monthly).
 Recurring campaigns are a great way to send account or status updates where the appearance of the campaign message stays the same over time, but is populated with information that changes dynamically.